Timm Thaler (1979 TV series): Differences from the novel

 The most prominent story change is the journey of Timm, which in the novel takes four years but was reduced to several weeks in the screenplay so that a single actor could play the role of Timm.
 The screenplay also differed in that one of the themes in the novel, the criticism of social mores and capitalism is no longer a prominent element of the story.
 By portraying several of the protagonists as Catholic clerics, the narrative was instead imbued with a pseudo-religious tint.

 Timm's bullying stepbrother is missing in the series, and his stepmother is depicted in a positive way, which is a stark contrast to her character in the novel.
 In the book, Timm's father is not a sports airplane pilot, thus, Timm originally meets the Baron, not at a family celebration at the local airport, but at the racetrack, a place he associates with his father who died in a building site accident when Timm was eleven.

 The demonic but polite and urbane Signor Grandizzi from Genoa was replaced in the series by the dark servant Anatol.
-Several other characters are also changed or "exchanged" in the series, including the nun, Sister Agathe instead of Kreschimir and the ship's cook, Heinrich instead of the helmsman, Jonny.
+Several other characters are also changed or "exchanged" in the series, including the nun, Sister Agatha instead of Kreschimir and the ship's cook, Heinrich instead of the helmsman, Jonny.
 Also, Several new characters were introduced both on the protagonist's and the antagonist's sides.